From £7515

 Gamcheon Cultural Village

 The rest of the day is free until the transfer to Kansai International Airport for a flight to Busan.
-Upon arrival at Busan International Airport, you will be greeted by your guide.
+Upon arrival at Busan International Airport, you will be met by your guide to start a tour of Busan.

 Busan, South Korea's second-largest city, is known for its beaches, mountains, temples, and seafood.
 Start with a visit to the colourful Gamcheon Cultural Village, famous for its tightly-packed hillside houses originally settled by Korean War refugees.
 Then, transfer to the hotel for check-in and have the rest of the day free.
 (B)